-From April 2024 the government will fund eligible working families to get 15 free hours of education per week in term time.
+The government funds eligible working families to get 15 free hours of education per week in term time.
+From September 2025 this will increase to 30.

-Following our January 2024 consultation on the childcare our community needs, for our September 2024 intake and during the academic year 24-25 we will offer 2-year-olds at each school in school term-time only:
+Following our October 2024 consultation on the childcare our community needs, for our September 2025 intake and during the academic year 25-26 we will offer 2-year-olds at each school in school term-time only.
+They can access the following patterns: